 Some are small, some are large…some are mindblowing.
 When you look at the booths remind yourself that this contest is essentially a mile long tent city.
 It is put up the 5 days prior to the contest (Friday-Tuesday) the contest then lasts Wed-Sat and it is ALL taken down Sunday.

 The following video is a tour of the “Ques Brothers” booth from 2010.
 It will show you what a winning booth looks like and then, at the end, show a birds eye view of the contest booths from the top deck of the booth…Enjoy

 Kingsford Tour of Champions -

 Spectators are assigned team booths to visit and get to sample their award winning BBQ.
 Buy your tickets online before the contest to insure a place for your party.
-It sold out in 2012.
+It sold out in 2012 and 2013.

 Want to know how barbecue is perfectly done?
 Sign up for the Cooker Caravan, a free guided tour of the teams, and “rub shoulders” with the best of the best in barbecue.
 Your guided tour will include cooking information, a chance to see a variety of specialty grills and smokers, and tips on how to improve your backyard barbecue.

 If the World Championship Barbecue Cooking Contest is so cool it’s indescribable, then the Ms. Piggie Competition is off the charts!
 Imagine, if it’s not too painful, grown men dressed in tutus and snouts parading around the stage and ‘singing’ (which is a generous term) familiar songs, with very unfamiliar lyrics…lyrics having to do with pork, grilling, and the whole sport of barbecue.